 Ventilation.
 This is an extremely critical component and one often overlooked by DIYs looking to build their own underground shelter.
 We all need oxygen to survive.
 More than that, you need clean fresh air to survive and remain healthy.
-Properly designed ventilation and filtration systems are critical to any hardened structure to keep the air clean, fresh, and breathable, especially in the case of a NBC event.
+Properly designed ventilation and filtration systems are critical to any hardened structure to keep the air clean, fresh, and breathable, especially in the case of a NBC or volcanic event.

 Wine Cellars are the perfect camouflage for an underground shelter or bunker.
 Easily providing multiple hidden access points through the creative design of cabinetry, stone veneers, and wall racks.
 Beyond providing access to a hidden bunker, wine cellars can create an atmosphere of warmth and luxury to entertain guests or show off your collection.

 Vaults can be custom designed to any size and for any purpose.
 Most vaults are walk-in type vaults built with reinforced concrete and a vault door that is encased in the concrete wall, making it virtually impossible to break into without special equipment.